Affected by someone else's addiction?

 Affected by someone else’s addiction

-Many family members find themselves asking whether they are to blame for their loved one’s problem – “What did I do wrong – Is it something I have done?”
+Many family members find themselves asking whether they are to blame for their loved one’s problem – “What did I do wrong?
+Is it something I've done?”

 You may also experience feelings of guilt, hopelessness, shame, isolation, depression and anger.
 Many people feel overwhelmed by trying to cope with someone else’s problems with alcohol or drugs.